Immigration to Uruguay: European migration decline (1960–2010)

 Due to the growing instability, migration patterns were reversed, leading to the emigration of Uruguayans.
 The 1973 coup d'état and the subsequent civic-military dictatorship (1973–1985) played a significant role in the formation of a Uruguayan diaspora.
 In the 1990s, following the transition to democracy, there was a minor influx of immigrants from South American countries, primarily from Paraguay, Bolivia, and Peru.

 In 2001 and 2002, in response to the banking crisis affecting Uruguay, a considerable number of Uruguayans emigrated.
 Many of these individuals leveraged dual nationality acquired through their European ancestry to facilitate their relocation.
-By the mid-2000s, improvements in Uruguay's economic and social conditions, coupled with the simultaneous deterioration of circumstances in countries receiving Uruguayan emigrants—most notably Spain, which faced the 2008–2014 financial crisis—prompted a significant number of Uruguayans to return.
-This return flow also included many Spanish immigrants, primarily young individuals with university-level education.
+By the mid-2000s, Uruguay's improving economic and social conditions, together with the deterioration of conditions in several of the countries receiving Uruguayan emigrants—notably Spain, which was affected by the 2008–2014 financial crisis—led a significant number of Uruguayans to return.
+This return migration also included Spanish immigrants, many of them young people with university-level education.